mudler/GitInsight/README.md

 GitInsight requires the installation of gsl (GNU scientific library), gd(http://libgd.org/), PDL, PGPLOT (for plotting) and PDL::Stats  (to be installed after the gsl library set).

+on Debian:

+        apt-get install gsl-bin libgs10-devt apt-get install pdl libpdl-stats-perl libgd2-xpm-dev

+For the web interface also the following are required: ruby-sass ruby-compass

 It's reccomended to use cpanm to install all the required deps, install it thru your package manager or just do:

     cpan App::cpanminus